HOW TO USE SOFT PLASTICS FOR BASS FISHING

 Smaller plastic worms are most commonly paired with straight shank and offset hooks.
-Meanwhile, wide gap hooks are better suited for larger sized plastic worms.
+When fishing in areas of a lot of structure or weeds, it is best to rig your soft plastics weedless.
 To catch more Bass, anglers know that it is best to use a variety of presentations.
-Some of the most popular rigs include Carolina, Texas, Finesse, Wacky Rig, Jig and Dropshot.
 By knowing an array of different techniques, you can easily account for the fish’s finicky behaviour as well as the changing water and weather conditions.

 TECHNIQUES FOR CATCHING BASS

-Cast, drag and retrieve is the most common technique for bass fishing with soft plastic worms.
+Cast, drag and retrieve is the most common technique for Bass fishing with soft plastics.
 However, when in open waters that don’t have a lot of structure underneath, you can also use a hopping technique.
 Cast your line and bounce it back to you.
-You can adjust your speed as well as add shakes and shimmies to see what catches the attention of the bass.
+You can adjust your speed as well as add shakes and shimmies to see what catches the attention of the Bass.

-Soft plastic worms are the choice of anglers when it comes to Bass fishing.
+Soft plastics are a common choice of anglers when it comes to Bass fishing.
 It’s not only because they’re also fairly easy to use, but they’re also a good choice of lure for those who are just starting out.